onejeuu/sc-file/docs/source/formats.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 | SHA-1 hash mappings for game files.
-| Used by launcher to verify game file integrity.
+| Used by launcher to verify game assets integrity.

 ``.torrent.bin`` Torrent Binary (TORRENT.bt_)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^